Table of Contents

 The SanDisk Connect Wireless Stick.
 The size can be judged by the copper cover for the USB connector.
 So it is small.

 The thing includes a tiny battery ( for a few hours ) and internal storage in selected sizes.
 It is formatted in ExFAT.
 So you just connect it to the computer to manage the files to your liking.
 The storage is speedy as a good SD storage, but not SSD speedy.
+The Verbatim MediaShare Wireless Mini is a better and more flexible alternative.

 It generates its own network ( 172.25.63.1 ) when not connected to USB and it should support pass-through to another LAN and the Internet.
 Pass-through usually fails so don’t count on that feature.

 The drive functionality is very robust and if a file gets locked the app software can fix that.
-I have not lost any files or have had any file system corruption which is quite nice for a hot-plug device.
+I have not lost any files nor have had any file system corruption which is quite nice for a hot-plug device.

 The thing is also surprisingly cheap ( in 2020 ).
 25$ or so for 64GB.